I have been doing what I do for over 20 years and am pretty skilled at recognizing imbalances and incongruities.

 Reminiscent of a magnificent Zen Koan, Ortho-Bionomy® provides more questions than answers.
 It summons me to re-examine such ideas as order and chaos, balance and homeostasis.
 Sometimes I wonder if I am really “helping” anyone at all: I am present, with an OTHER.
 I look, I touch, I lift, and I observe change.
 Sometimes I don’t even touch.
 I just “look” and something happens.
 Sometimes I am not even looking.
 I am just Being, and through Being, something emerges, transforms—within them, within me, and perhaps, worlds beyond my consideration.

-—Elizabeth Mixon Summers, Ortho-Bionomy® Practitioner Serving Bend, Oregon
+—Elizabeth Mixon, Cranial Sacral therapist & Ortho-Bionomy® Practitioner Serving Bend, Oregon